syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 {% tabs %}
 {% highlight c# %}

-//for move the next card
+//For moving the next card
 this.cardLayout1.Next();

-//for move the previous card
+//For moving the previous card this.cardLayout1.Previous();
-this.cardLayout1.Previous();

-//for select the card
+//For selecting a card
 this.cardLayout1.SelectedCard = "image1";

 {% endhighlight %}
 {% highlight vb %}

-'for move the next card
+'For moving the next card
 Me.cardLayout1.Next()

-'for move the previous card
+'For moving the previous card Me.cardLayout1.Previous()
-Me.cardLayout1.Previous()

-'for select the card
+'For selecting a card
 Me.cardLayout1.SelectedCard = "image1"

 {% endhighlight %}